 9.)
 Buy new Halloween shirts - Target usually has the best and least expensive Halloween tees, and they are usually the first Halloween-y items that grace their shelves.
 I have a huge stack of their Halloween tees from over the years and I like wearing them year-round.

 10.)
 Visit stores - This is another obvious one, but another must-do for me!
 My list includes the Halloween Club (they are open year-round and I usually go the last weekend of August), Ross (they start putting out Halloween stuff in July), T.J.
 Maxx (they had so much cool stuff this year!
-Again, they start putting out stuff really early), the Dollar Store, Illuminations, Bath and Body Works and, of course, Target.
+Again, they start putting out stuff really early), the Dollar Store, and, of course, Target.
 I always have to restrain myself from buying everything, but I usually go overboard anyway.

 11.)
 Watch Halloween-themed horror movies - Notice how I stressed "Halloween-themed"?
-Since I am a horror critic and watch horror movies all the time, I make a special effort in October (and the months leading up to it) to watch mainly Halloween-themed horror.
+Since I watch horror movies all the time, I make a special effort in October (and the months leading up to it) to watch mainly Halloween-themed horror.
 There are tons of these flicks out there (both good and bad), so this isn't hard at all.
 It annoys me when people watch any old horror movie for Halloween.
 Anywho, there are tons of horror flicks that take place on or are about Halloween, and you can check out some of them HERE, HERE and even HERE!

 12.)
 Create a Halloween mix that I can listen to in my car - You can check out this year's list HERE!